 Another word of warning – too many pool owners are using their pool enclosure for multiple uses.
 They may have their BBQ and dining table, clothesline, kids play equipment and even a TV in there – we’ve seen all this and much more!

 With frequent use and the best of intentions, we still see propped gates during our inspections.
-Pool owners have forgotten what a dangerous action this is.
+Pool owners have forgotten what a dangerous habit this is.
 You may be surprised to find it is also illegal.

 Tenants can be the worst culprits as they may never have lived with a pool before and just don’t realise the legal ramifications for all parties if a child could gain access into the enclosure in this way.